 - It’s also equal to the float (shares available to the public and excludes any restricted shares, or shares held by company officers or insiders) plus any restricted shares.

-- Basic Share Outstanding
+- Basic Share

-Warrants are instruments that give the holder a right to purchase more outstanding shares of stock from the company’s treasury.
+Warrants are instruments that give the holder a right to purchase more outstanding stock from the company’s treasury.
 Whenever warrants are activated, stocks outstanding increase while the number of treasury stocks decreases.
 For example, suppose XYZ issues 100 warrants.
-If all these warrants are activated, then XYZ will have to sell 100 shares from its treasury to the warrant holders.
+If all these warrants are activated, XYZ will have to sell 100 shares from its treasury to the warrant holders.

-Why Shares Oustanding Keep on Changing?
+Why Do They Keep on Changing?

-Outstanding stocks will increase when the company increases its share capital by selling new stock to the public or when it declares a stock split (company divides its existing shares into multiple shares to improve liquidity).
+Total outstanding stocks will increase when the company increases its share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
+It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. by selling new stock to the public or when it declares a stock splitStock SplitStock splits refer to the process whereby a company increases its number of shares, reducing the per-share price of the stocks. (company divides its existing shares into multiple shares to improve liquidity).

-How Shares outstanding Affect Investors?
+How Does It Affect Investors?

 - Outstanding shares Formula : Shares issued – treasury shares – restricted shares = 25,800 – 5,500 – (2 x 2,000) = 16,300.